Five Decades of Performing Arts in Springfield

 The Springfield Arts Council Endowment Fund is currently managed by The Springfield Foundation, with interest from the endowment helping to support the Springfield Arts Council’s annual budget.
 Planned giving arrangements benefiting the Council are also managed through the Springfield Foundation.

 Following 39 years of service to the Springfield Arts Council, former executive director J. Chris Moore retired in August 2013 and was honorarily named Director Emeritus of the organization.
-In November 2013, following 13 years with SAC as Director of Marketing, Tim Rowe was named to the Executive Director position.
+In November 2013, following 13 years with SAC as Marketing and Design Director, Tim Rowe was named to the SAC’s Executive Director position.
+Following Rowe’s retirement in October 2024 after 23 years of service, Krissy Brown was promoted on November 1, 2024 to the position of Executive Director of the Springfield Arts Council.

 The Springfield Arts Council, Inc. is a 501(c)3 non-profit organization.
-As of October 2023, a twenty-six member Board of Directors is responsible for setting the organization’s strategic direction and ensuring that the organization has the necessary resources to achieve its goals.
+As of the 2024-25 fiscal year, a nineteen-member Board of Directors is responsible to set the organization’s strategic direction and ensure that the organization has necessary resources to achieve its goals.
 The Board of Directors meets regularly throughout the Springfield Arts Council’s September 1 through August 31 fiscal year.
-Daily operations of the organization are currently managed by a five-person full-time staff, including an Executive Director, an Associate Artistic Director, a Development and Operations Director, an Office Administrative Assistant, and an Education and Outreach Specialist.
+Daily operations of the organization are currently managed by a four-person full-time staff.

 Information about events and programs is available at springfieldartscouncil.org, and at facebook.com/SpringfieldArtsCouncil.